 Because the frame rate is dependent upon the video source, playback of a recorded video may not be at the same rate and it will likely appear to be "slowed down".
-One way to correct this is through the use of a program "MP4box", which will package the recorded video with a wrapper that specifies the frame rate.
+One way to correct this is with the program "MP4box", which will package the recorded video with a wrapper that specifies the frame rate.